hivesolutions/pingu/src/heroku/README.md

 ## Troubleshooting

-If it seems pingu is having sme problems please talk with us at support@pinguapp.com, we'll be more thant happy to talk and solve the issue.
+If it seems pingu is having some problems please talk with us at support@pinguapp.com, we'll be more than happy to talk and solve the issue.

 ## Migrating between plans